CaringCalm.org

 • Add colors: If your child has vision, try to find toys that have clear, high-contrast colors.
 But, keep in mind that you can always add your own color, too!
 For example, if you have a puzzle board, you could add colorful felt to the bottom of the cut out so that it’s clearer to your child where each puzzle piece should go.

 • Make buttons bigger or easier to find: Use braille or fuzzy stickers to mark buttons on electronic toys.
 You can also add an extender to a lever.
-For example, we attached a wooden cylinder block toy to the lever of Ivan’s Fisher Price Gumball Toy with a rubber band to make it easier for him to push the lever and play with the toy (this is one of his favorite toys, by the way).
+For example, we attached a wooden cylinder block toy to the lever of Ivan’s Fisher Price Gumballs Toy with a rubber band to make it easier for him to push the lever and play with the toy (this is a favorite toy, by the way).

 • Add handles: If your child needs help in picking things up or getting something open, add a handle!
 It’s really easy to screw on an inexpensive drawer pull to the top of a box or to a wooden puzzle piece.
 Now your child can get a better grip on the toy!

 • Add props: If your child will be playing with a toy laying or sitting down rather than standing, see if you can find ways to prop the toy up for them.
-We’ve added “legs” (they’re really parmesan cheese containers) to the bottom of Ivan’s piano using velcro stickers so he can sit with it across his lap.
-You can also attach an empty kleenex box to the back of flat toys so that they will prop up for kids who play when laying on their sides (although you may have to fill the kleenex box with something heavy, like stones, to keep it upright).
+We’ve added “legs” (they’re really parmesan cheese containers) to the bottom of Ivan’s piano so he can sit with it across his lap.
+You can also attach an empty Kleenex box to the back of flat toys so that they will prop up for kids who play when laying on their sides.

 How to Make Your Own Toys

-• Scented Rattle: For this toy, all we did was punch holes in the top of a Gerber juice container (or you can use an cleaned out spice container as well) and added objects with scents, such as cloves, allspice or cinnammon sticks.
+• Scented Rattle: For this toy, all we did was punch holes in the top of a Gerber juice container (or you can use a cleaned-out spice container as well) and added objects with scents, such as cloves, allspice or cinnamon sticks.

-• Bead Container: Hey!
-This one uses a Gerber container too (I guess we like Gerber in our house).
-Clean out an old Gerber baby cereal container and fill with a bead necklace that has been cut (so it’s a long string of beads).
-Have your baby pull the beads out of the container.
-It makes a great sound and also encourages your baby to hold the container with one hand while pulling with the other.
+• Bead Container: Clean out an old Gerber baby cereal container and fill with a bead necklace that has been cut (so it’s a long string of beads).
+Have your child pull the beads out of the container.
+It makes a great sound and also encourages your child to hold the container with one hand while pulling with the other.

-• Tactile Matching Game: This game is made with recylced apple sauce containers.
-Glue a cupcake cup into each container and then glue a tactile item (like dried pasta, a Christmas bow or sea shell) at the bottom of each container.
+• Tactile Matching Game: This game is made with recycled apple sauce containers.
+Glue a cupcake cup into each container and then glue a tactile item (like dried pasta, a Christmas bow or sea shell) to the bottom of each container.
 Make two of each and you’ve created a simple tactile matching game!

 • Shoebox Pegboard: Poke holes in a shoebox and use golf tees as your pegs.
 You can glue colorful cardstock to the top of the pegboard to increase the color contrast.